 Our Core Values

 As American Muslims, we also recognize the courage and vision of the late Honorable Elijah and his late wife Clara Mohammed, our namesake.
 Following her example, many mothers began to keep their children at home to learn, but, as the community grew, individual efforts transformed into a group effort.
 There are now Clara Mohammed Schools all across the United States.
 Currently, we are accredited by WRISA, Wisconsin Religious and Independent Schools Accreditation.
-We have been accredited since 2005.

 We are American citizens and as such teach the importance of understanding our system of government and how to use it to everyone's benefit.